Eyelid Lift Quick Look

 In some cases an additional procedure may be needed to help you achieve the results you want.
 An endoscopic brow lift can lift the eyebrow, with minimal incisions, in patients with baggy eyebrows.
 Laser treatments on the lower eyelid may help reduce wrinkles and crow’s feet.
 Your surgeon will help you make choose the procedures that will enhance your natural beauty in the best way possible.

-Blepharoplasty usually takes one to three hours, depending on the extent of the surgery.
+Blepharoplasty usually takes 1.5-2 hours, depending on the extent of the surgery.
 If you’re having all four eyelids done, your surgeon will probably work on the upper lids first, then the lower ones.
 In a typical procedure, incisions are made following the natural lines of your eyelids; in the creases of your upper lids, and just below the lashes in the lower lids.
 The incisions may extend into the crow’s feet or laugh lines at the outer corners of your eyes.
 Working through these incisions, the surgeon separates the skin from underlying fatty tissue and muscle, removes excess fat, and often trims sagging skin and muscle.
 The incisions are then closed with very fine sutures.

 In a transconjunctival blepharoplasty, a tiny incision is made inside the lower eyelid and fat is removed with fine forceps.
 No skin is removed, and the incision is closed with dissolving sutures.